 People ask me all winter long if they can save the seeds they scoop out of winter squash to sow next season.

-Humbling yet true: I am gently discouraging you from saving your squash seeds to plant next season.
+Humbling yet true: I am gently discouraging you from saving your squash seeds to plant next season, unless you’re growing the squash yourself and paying a great deal of attention.
+I’ll share why (and how to pay attention!) in a moment.

 1. Toast and eat them, see our recipe below!